 We know it.
 We have been kind of missing for the last weeks.
-And we do apologize because we are still trying to figure out that travelling-writing balance.
-In the meanwhile, you might wonder what have we been doing lately..
+And we do apologize because we are still trying to figure out that traveling-writing balance.
+In the meanwhile, you might wonder what have we been doing lately…

-A few more train miles after (some of them filled with infamous tobacco smugglers and really awkward situations), Belgrade in Serbia and Sofia in Bulgaria were also in the list.
+A few more train miles after (some of them filled with infamous tobacco smugglers and awkward situations), Belgrade in Serbia and Sofia in Bulgaria were also on the list.
 Even Veliko Tarnovo, on my way from Bulgaria to Romania, got me for one night!

 Extremely cheap and convenient, there is much more to celebrate in the Balkans.
 Perhaps still developing their touristy potentials, these countries are packed with decadent architecture teamed up with really helpful and welcoming people to make your stay unforgettable.
 And they know how to party too.

 Typing from Romania at the moment, I will stay here for one more week before heading back to Spain, a brief stop-over in Italy included.
 If you have any insider tips or happen to be in Constanta, Bucharest, Transylvania or Bergamo in the next few days, speak up!